 Tie this back into the discussion of Homer—the words we need often feel like they are not our own.
 They come to us as if in a dream or a godly inspiration.
 And yet we hold them back with our own limitations, experiences, and vocabulary.
 By the time we communicate them, Nietzsche suggests that we have already extinguished the truly profound thoughts in our hearts.

 So, perhaps, the best way for us to celebrate what is best in humanity is to deify … to tell the stories of human beings, stripped of the rhetoric, and place their heads on statues, or better yet on Mount Rushmore, where they can gaze at us in silent perfection.
-A faith healer named Braco is making his way around the world, traveling from city to city and drawing crowds for a fee.
+A faith healer named Braco made his way around the world, traveling from city to city and drawing crowds for a fee.
 The stage is set, new age music plays, and Braco comes on stage where he gazes at the crowd for about 10 minutes.
 Ridiculous, yeah, sure … but it’s not as unusual as it all seems.

 Leave a Reply